 1.6.2 Residence & citizenship - child

 The Registrar can make or continue a child support assessment for a child who meets the residence and citizenship requirements of the CSA Act.
-These requirements are modified if the payee or payer is in a reciprocating jurisdiction.
+These requirements are modified if the payee or payer is in a reciprocating jurisdiction (1.5.1).

 Residency & citizenship for child support purposes

 A person can apply for a child support assessment for an eligible child who is under 18 years of age and not a member of a couple and who is (CSA Act section 24(1)):

-- present in Australia on the day the application is made (see 1.6.2), and/or
+- present in Australia on the day the application is made, and/or

-- an Australian citizen, or ordinarily resident in Australia on the day the application is made (see 1.6.2).
+- an Australian citizen, or ordinarily resident in Australia on the day the application is made.

 This requirement does not apply if the payee is a resident of a reciprocating jurisdiction (CSA Act section 24(2)).

-Unless an international maintenance arrangement (CSRC Act section 4(1)) applies in respect of a child (CSA Act section 12(4A)(a)), a terminating event occurs for the child if the child no longer meets any of the following residence requirements (CSA Act section 12(1)(f)):
+Unless an international maintenance arrangement (CSRC Act section 4(1)) applies in respect of a child (CSA Act section 12(4A)(a)), a terminating event occurs for the child if the child no longer meets any of the following requirements (CSA Act section 12(1)(f)):

 - the child is present in Australia

 - the child is an Australian citizen

 - the child is ordinarily resident in Australia.